Moonbase59/PAWS/README.md

 Yeah, really.
 Almost on every machine that you can manage to install _Python 2.7_ and _wxPython_ on.
 And this version even gets all these beautiful Unicode characters right.
 See the _screenshots_ at the end of this page.

+### Making a well-built game universe

+Currently, the game "Universe" (i.e. `PAWS/Universe.py`) is the part I spend most time on.

+The goal is not to break existing games, but have a fully-functional game universe that can handle an enormous amount of places, actions and user input—all by itself.

+Thus, it shall be easier and easier to put your own game "on top" of it, have a robust foundation that can handle _a lot_ itself and still allows you to override/re-specify the default places, actions and behaviour if you wish to do so.
+Hopefully without ever needing to change a line of code inside of what’s in the `PAWS` folder!

 ### Playing older games (v1.5/2.0.3)

 I very much tried to keep the core and PAWS’ "Universe" compatible with older games, like from version 1.5 and 2.0.3.
 You’ll probably only have to change the following two lines in those games’ source files: